michaelbigelow/academic-kickstart/content/about/experience.md

   company_url = ""
   location = "Salt Lake City, UT" date_start = "2020-01-01"
-  date_end = ""
+  date_end = "2020-05-01"
   description = """
-  Master's project in partnership with Intermountain's data science team:
-  - using data mining and statistics to construct informative disease-age profiles in order to identify factors contributing to high risk in each
+  Used data mining/statistics to construct informative disease-age profiles in order to identify factors contributing to high risk in each
   """

 [[experience]]